ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY_2.md

       - however, *best fits* are possible
       - common for `over-determined systems of linear equations`
         - "number of rows is much greater than number of cols"
+      - typical for inconsistent systems of equations (trailing rows of 0s)
     - 2. b does exist in column space of A
       - A must have linearly independent columns
       - the solution is unique
+        - each column has a leading value of 1 for the corresponding row
       - when A is square, solution is: $\bar{x} = A^{-1}\bar{b}  $
     - 3. b occurs in the column space of A
       - columns of A are linearly dependent
       - there is an infinite number of solutions
+        - there are "free columns" where there is no leading value of 1 for the corresponding row
       - common where number of cols is greater than number of rows
+  - *all zero (rows) in A' need to be matched with zero entries in b' for the system to have a solution*

 ### `affine transforms`